Shemini Atzeret: In Karaite Judaism

 For Karaites, followers of a branch of Judaism that accepts the Written Law, but not the Oral Law, Shemini Atzeret is observed as a single day of rest, not associated with the practices of Simchat Torah, which are a rabbinic innovation.
 Nevertheless, the Karaite cycle of weekly Torah reading, like the Rabbinic cycle, reaches its conclusion on Shemini Atzeret.
 Accordingly, in at least some Karaite circles, this day is referred to by the name of Simchat Torah.

 Additionally, calculation of the Karaite calendar is not based on astronomical calculations, but only on direct observation of the New Moon and the ripening of barley.
 Because of that, the 22nd day of the 7th month does not necessarily fall on the same date as 22 Tishrei in the (conventional, Rabbinic) Jewish calendar.
 In 2015, Shemini Atzeret fell on October 7 for Karaites, two days later than in the conventional Jewish calendar.
 In 2016, Shemini Atzeret fell on the same day according to both calendars.

 In the Samaritan tradition

 Samaritans, i.e. the northern Israelites who split from Jews during the reign of King Rehoboam, recognise only the first five (or six) books of the Bible as canonical, and thus celebrate only one day of Shemini Aṣereth.

 Shortly after midnight, prayers are made in the synagogue for more than ten hours.
 No work is permitted on this day.
 At the end of the holiday, the succahs are dismantled.
 Their poles and nets will be stored until the next Harvest Festival.
 The fruits will be squeezed into sweetened juice and some will be eaten by the children.

+2023 Hamas-led attack

+On October 07, 2023, 06:29, on the morning of Shemini Atzeret, Hamas launched an attack on Israeli army installations and civilian communities near the Gaza border.
+Around 1,140 Israelis were killed and over 250 were kidnapped and taken to Gaza as hostages, most of them unarmed civilians.
+This event marked the starting point of the Gaza war.